School of Dental Sciences

 After graduating, you may also choose to further your career through the pursuit of an advanced degree.

-Accreditation: The Dental Assisting and Dental Hygiene Programs are accredited by the Commission of Dental Accreditation and have been granted the accreditation status of “approval without reporting requirements”.
+The Dental Assisting and Dental Hygiene Programs are accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements”.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
-The Commission on Dental Accreditation can be contacted at (312)440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
-The Commission's web address is: http://www.ada.org/en/coda.
+The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611-2678.
+The Commission’s web address is http://www.ada.org/en/coda.